pramonettivega/getting_started_ndp/getting_started.md

 - RAM: 16GB
 - GPU type: NVIDIA-GeForce-GTX-1080-Ti

 Secondly, we have the choice to mount a shared memory folder into our pod, particularly for applications utilizing PyTorch.
-Since our sample analysis involves the use of the PyTorch library, we must select the checkbox for this feature.
+Since our model training involves the use of the PyTorch library, we must select the checkbox for this feature.

 The next component we must select is an appropiate [Docker Image](https://docs.docker.com/get-started/overview/) tailored for the specific requirements of the project we are working on.
 This ensures that the server loads all the necessary libraries and dependencies crucial for the project's execution.
-For this sample analysis, we have provided an image which will create a directory within JupyterLab with the data and our sample analysis Jupyter Notebook once will launch our instance.
-Make sure to select *Physics Guided Machine Learning Starter Code*.
+For this sample tutorial, we have provided an image which will create a directory within JupyterLab with the data and our sample Jupyter Notebooks once will launch our instance.
+Make sure to select the *Physics Guided Machine Learning Starter Code* image.

 The final aspect of our resource allocation involves selecting the processor architecture.
-In this case, due to the utilization of CUDA in our project, we must choose an amd64 architecture.
+In this case, due to the utilization of CUDA in our example, we must choose an amd64 architecture.

-Once our server starts running, we will be redirected to JupyterLab, with our persisted workspace, which in this case includes the folder with our project:
+Once our server starts running, we will be redirected to JupyterLab, with our persisted workspace, which in this case includes the folder with our project.
+In this case, our workspace has set up the working files for our example:

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20203016.png?raw=true">

-## Performing our training
+## Performing our Analysis

+In our analysis, we are going to perform a simple Machine Learning

 JupyterLab offers a series of features so we can develop our projects in an interactive environment, allowing us to explore, edit and visualize our data.
 To set up our workspace, we can either load the files directly into our space, or we can create new files from JupyterLab.